This

 You

-do not need to be studying this subject in your diploma.
+not need to be studying this subject in your diploma.

 Art/Design